cthit/chalmersit-rails/README.md

 #Test mail functionality with mailcatcher:
 (mailcatcher.me) Start with "mailcatcher --ip=0.0.0.0" if you want to run on your webbrowser.
 Check Vagrant file for portforwarding.

+#For student union card balance:
+`phantomjs` needs to be installed on the server/developer's machine